ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 ### Subnet-EVM

 Subnet-EVM is a configurable Ethereum virtual machine designed for subnets.
 It supports airdrops, custom fee tokens, configurable gas parameters, and multiple stateful precompiles.
-To learn more, check out https://github.com/ava-labs/subnet-evm.
+To learn more, check out the [github project](https://github.com/ava-labs/subnet-evm).

 ### Create a Custom Subnet Configuration

 If you don't provide any arguments, the subnet creation wizard will walk you through the entire process.
 This will create a genesis file for your network.
 It contains all of the information you need to airdrop tokens, set a gas config, and enable any custom precompiles.
-You can read more about subnet configuration here: https://docs.avax.network/subnets/customize-a-subnet/.
+You can read more about subnet configuration [here](./customize-a-subnet.md).

 One special note: Every EVM-based chain has a parameter called the `chainId`.
 When choosing a `chainId` for your network, you should choose a unique value.
-Check https://chainlist.org/ to see if the value you'd like is already in use.
+Check [chainlist.org](https://chainlist.org/) to see if the value you'd like is already in use.

 To use the wizard, run